LukeAll3n/Upgrade-Manager-Privacy/README.md

 _Last Updated: 26th October 2025_

-Upgrade Manager is a mobile application created by Luke Allen.
+Upgrade Manager is a mobile application created by Luke Allen, and signed by Jamf.
 This privacy policy explains how the app handles data for TestFlight users.

 ---